abavisg/may-vibes-9/README.md

 **Remaining Work:**
 - **Complete Client-side User Interface:** Build out all necessary pages and components for a full user experience, including dedicated views for saved courses, a complete authentication flow (signup, login, logout), and any other planned features.
 - **User Authentication and Authorization:** Implement secure user authentication on the backend and integrate authentication status and token handling on the client-side to protect routes and data.
-- **Refinement of Backend Logic:** Review and enhance the details of database interactions (`server/storage.ts`) and AI integrations (`server/openai.ts`) for completeness, error handling, and robustness.
+- **Refinement of Backend Logic:** Review and enhance the details of database interactions (`server/storage.ts`) and AI integration (`server/ai.ts`) for completeness, error handling, and robustness.
+Ensure Ollama is configured correctly (e.g., via `OLLAMA_HOST` environment variable if not using default).
 - **Comprehensive Client-side State Management:** Improve state management for global application state, user authentication, and complex data flows.
 - **Enhanced Error Handling and User Feedback:** Implement more detailed and user-friendly error handling and notifications throughout the application.
 - **Real-time Features (if planned):** Implement WebSocket communication on both the server and client if real-time functionality is part of the project scope.